Atlas-Night-Out/Diabeteshelplinks/README.md

 ## Welcome the Diabetes Help Links Page

-You can use the [editor on GitHub](https://github.com/Atlas-Night-Out/Diabeteshelplinks/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can see a full listing of links here [editor on GitHub Wiki](https://github.com/Atlas-Night-Out/Diabeteshelplinks/wiki) to maintain and preview the content for your website in Markdown files.